-This has been central to developing our understanding of people as unique human beings, and how having a learning disability impacts on their lives and experiences.
+This has been central to developing our understanding of people as unique human beings, and how having a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. impacts on their lives and experiences.

 We believe that to work in a truly person-centred way it is essential that we work in partnership with the people we support and their families.

 We have drawn on established approaches and practices from a wide body of thinking about person centred working and models that can inform and enhance understanding of human behaviour, like Positive Behavioural Support.

 While Positive Behavioural Support (PBS) theory supports a very distinct set of complex needs, there is evidence that when many of its practices are applied to all people with a learning disability they can provide an improved quality of life.

 We have used this experience and expertise to draw together our practice framework, which we believe will provide even better outcomes for people.
 At the heart of our thinking are the following principles.